gravitational/teleport/docs/4.4/preview/teleport-application-access.md

 Teleport is currently beta testing an application access proxy.
 Teleport Application Access has been designed to secure internal web applications, letting you provide secure access while improving both visibility and control for access.

-Here are a few things you might want to secure with Teleport Application Access
+Here are a few things you might want to secure with Teleport Application Access:

 - Internal Control Panels
 - Wikis / Tooling that's only available on the VPN.